Hair Treatment During Pregnancy: Is it Safe?

 - Rinse your scalp thoroughly with water after treatment.

-- Wear gloves when applying treatment.
+- Wear gloves when applying the treatment.

 - Carefully follow the directions on the package.